Jemurai/off2jira/README.md

 See also the `example_env.sh` file.

+If you are doing this in a BitBucket Pipeline, see this [documentation](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Workspace-variables) about setting variables.

 ## Releasing

 off2jira works to follow golang best practices.
 Therefore, when updating, we need to do the following: